+Child's name

+Class:

+Date:

+Dear,

 [Delete as appropriate]

-This letter is to formally notify you that.....has had problems with his / her breathing today.
-This happened when
+This letter is to formally notify you thathas had problems with his / her breathing today.
+This happened whenhas had problems with

 A member of staff helped them to use their asthma inhaler.

 They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were given puffs.

 Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were given puffs.

 [Delete as appropriate]

 Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible.

-[signature] Headteacher

-CONSENT FORM: USE OF EMERGENCY ADRENALINE AUTO INJECTOR
+CONSENT FORM: USE OF EMERGENCY ADRENALINE AUTO INJECTOR St Chads CE Nursery and Infant School